Why Marijuana Doesn't Always Get You High

 "But, CBD, on the other hand, doesn’t have any of those brain effects.
 In fact, there have been studies using 300, 400, or 600 milligrams of CBD — which is a really whopping dose — with no psychological effects whatsoever.
 If it has effects, those are probably on the immune system and inflammation, although it may have some effects on neuropathic pain.

 "So if you’re using marijuana or marijuana products that are low in THC, then no, you won’t get high.
-That includes, most notably, the concentrated oils that are used [to treat] pediatric seizures."
+That includes, most notably, the concentrated oils that are used [to treat] paediatric seizures."

 2. MYTH: All strains are created equally.